-Financial Educator, Davidson Institute
+Financial Wellbeing Advocate, Davidson Institute

 Emma Foster is deputy editor of Westpac Wire.
 Prior to joining Westpac in 2013, she was a freelance writer, after spending almost 20 years in corporate affairs and investor relations, primarily in large financial services and consultancy firms, in Australia, UK and Europe.
 She is also an aspiring photographer.